FireDragonGameStudio/WebXR-DePanther-VRTK/README.md

 ![image](https://user-images.githubusercontent.com/23502690/222664171-05ef2e2f-c06a-41c1-9568-5ba6b11642af.png)

 It's a little more complicated in case of gesture recognition.
 When using gestures, the distances of all fingertips to the wrist is calculated and compared to set distances.
 This WILL vary, due to tracked hand sizes, but can be tweaked via the general distance and threshold settings.
 Feel free to play around with these settings and implement your own gestures! :)

+## Informal
+This is just a sample implementation and will very likely NOT be maintained actively.
+Tested on an Oculus Quest 2.
+When working with hand tracking, make sure to have sufficient lighting, because of the camera based hand recognition.